 Your age, emotional state, overall health, and the cleanliness of the air you breathe can also alter the pitch, timbre, sound, and texture of your voice.

 The way you walk, act, or talk is directly determined by your influences and the environment that shapes you as a person.
 Your pronunciation, the way you position your voice, and your speaking style can easily be affected by factors such as your inner circle, external influences (i.e., celebrities, personalities you look up to, etc.), as well as the place you come from.

 We hate to be the bearers of bad news, but no. Changing your voice permanently isn’t and will never be an option.
 You see, your grown-up self is not a process that unfolds as you age.
+Even plugins like Voice Changer can't (yet!) be applied to every single word you speak.
 There are traits that hide deep down inside of your DNA.